Air China Flight 129: Aircraft

 The aircraft was a Boeing 767-200ER registered in China as B-2552.
 It was delivered in 1985 and had Boeing Serial Number 23308 and Line Number 127.
 It was previously operated by the Civil Aviation Administration of China (CAAC) and then transferred to Air China after CAAC's split.
 It had accumulated more than 40,000 hours of flying and about 14,500 flights.

 Passengers and crew

-Among the 155 passengers, 135 were from South Korea, 19 were from China, and one was an Iranian-Uzbek who boarded to plane with an Uzbekistan passport.
+Among the 155 passengers, 135 were from South Korea, 19 were from China, and one passenger was from Uzbekistan.
 All 11 of the crew were from China.

+Many of the South Koreans were returning back to South Korea after visiting China.